kelmore5/ebay-keyword-crawler/README.md

 - Output the results to CSV and/or Excel

-Every page parsed using Selenium is downloaded and saved to a database via SQLite for safe-keeping, and the script should restart the browser automatically to forgo ebay's crawling protection.
+Every page parsed using Selenium is downloaded and saved to a database via SQLite for safe-keeping, and the script should restart the browser automatically to forgo ebay's crawling protection

 This project utilizes two other projects of mine: [python-utilities](https://github.com/kelmore5/python-utilities) and [SeleniumBrowser](https://github.com/kelmore5/SeleniumBrowser), both of which should already be uploaded within this git repository.

+*Note: SQLite was chosen over MySQL or Postgres to improve portability of the script, but any database could be adopted if need be.

 ## Install